 Prepare Two of Use the Calibrations Methods

-To use the boiling point method, simply place the thermometer probe or stem into the container with boiling water and wait for at least 30-seconds or until the indicator on the thermometer stops moving.
+To use the boiling point method, simply place the thermometer probe or stem into the container with boiling water and wait for at least 30 seconds or 30 seconds indicator on the thermometer stops moving.

 The temperature should be at 0 degrees Celsius or 32 degrees Fahrenheit.
 If this reading is achieved, then the thermometer is properly calibrated.
 If not, then proceed to the next step.